bilkusg/BabyPlanetarium/README.md

 - babylife.js defines a lifecycle for parts of the view.
 It makes it easy to add components to an existing application
 - babysky.js is the main javascript file which sets up the defaults, creates components, loads the scene and runs things.
-- scene.html is the definition of the a-frame scene.
-It is dynamically loaded by sky.js to ensure it doesn't inititalise the dom before all our components are registered.
 - astro.js is a set of useful astronomical functions
 - vendor is a directory containing various third-party libraries for which there was no convenient online repo
-- vendor/aframe-control-panel is one of mine

 ## Acknowledgements
 This open-source project is dependent on a number of other open-source projects and resources.
 In particular: